 Recommended read: Human Oddities: The Most Bizarre Wrestling Attractions of All Time

-"Justice Department files suggest that 20 years before he waged war in ‘The Battle For Atlanta’ [vs. Ann Gunkel], Barnett learned wrestling’s war tactics during Kohler’s nasty Chicago fight with outlaw promoter Leonard Schwartz.
+"Justice Department files suggest that 20 years before he waged war in ‘The Battle For Atlanta’ [vs. Ann Gunkel], Jim Barnett learned wrestling’s war tactics during Kohler’s nasty Chicago fight with outlaw promoter Leonard Schwartz.
 When his application for the NWA was rejected, he established a secret partnership with "Toots" Mondt, Jim Londos, and Ray Fabiani, who persuaded NWA (Ohio) promoter Al Haft to supply talent to Schwartz."

-Fred Kohler had been using the popular Chief Don Eagle for his shows through fellow NWA promoter and vice president Al Haft, but Haft was playing both sides of the fence by lending out wrestlers, including Eagle to Kohler’s rival Leonard Schwartz as well.
+Fred Kohler had been using the popular Chief Don Eagle for his shows through fellow NWA promoter and vice president Al Haft, but Haft was playing both sides by lending out wrestlers, including Eagle to Kohler’s rival Leonard Schwartz as well.
 The "personal management" contract Eagle had with Haft ultimately made it difficult to secure his services in the Kohler/Barnett territory, which was mainly Chicago.

 Don Eagle Becomes AWA Champion and Then Faces Gorgeous George

 On May 23rd, 1950, from the Cleveland Public Hall in Ohio, in an event promoted by Fred Kohler, Don Eagle defeated Frank Sexton for the AWA World title, which he had held four years and 315 days.
 It seemed like a fast count on behalf of referee Freddy Weidemann.
 "A look of pained surprise came over Sexton’s face, as Eagle went into his Mohawk victory dance, and after a few seconds of disbelief, the crowd responded with cheers."